Skywork-Reward-V2: Scaling Preference Data Curation via Human-AI Synergy¶

 TL;DR¶

-This paper proposes a two-stage preference data curation pipeline based on Human-AI synergy.
-Stage 1 accumulates approximately 1M preference pairs over 8 iterative rounds via human verification, error-driven adaptive retrieval, and preference-guided LLM annotation.
-Stage 2 scales the dataset to 26M pairs using dual-RM consistency filtering.
-The resulting Skywork-Reward-V2 8B model achieves 97.8% on RewardBench and an average of 88.6% across 7 mainstream benchmarks, comprehensively surpassing all open-source 70B reward models.
+A two-stage Human-AI synergistic preference data curation pipeline is proposed: Phase 1 accumulates approximately 1M preference pairs through 8 iterations of human verification, error-driven adaptive retrieval, and preference-guided LLM annotation; Phase 2 scales the data to 26M pairs using dual-RM consistency filtering.
+The resulting Skywork-Reward-V2 8B model achieves 97.8% on RewardBench and an average of 88.6% across seven major benchmarks, outperforming all open-source 70B reward models.

 Background & Motivation¶

-Reward models (RMs) are a core component of the RLHF pipeline, responsible for converting human preference signals into optimizable scalar rewards.
-However, as of September 2024, the development of open-source RMs had effectively stagnated: 16 of the top 20 models on the RewardBench leaderboard directly or indirectly used the same base model or highly similar training data.
-A more critical issue is that improvements in RewardBench scores from approximately 80 to 90+ do not consistently translate to gains on other benchmarks or downstream tasks.
-The authors conducted a cross-benchmark correlation analysis of 31 top open-source RMs across 7 benchmarks, finding weak Pearson correlations between RewardBench and other benchmarks, with some dimensions even exhibiting negative correlations.
+The Reward Model (RM) is a core component of the RLHF pipeline, responsible for converting human preference signals into optimizable scalar rewards.
+However, as of September 2024, the development of open-source RMs has largely stagnated: 16 of the top 20 models on the RewardBench leaderboard directly or indirectly utilize the same base models or highly similar training data.
+More critically, improvements in RewardBench scores from approximately 80 to 90+ do not consistently translate into gains in other benchmarks or downstream tasks.
+The authors conducted a correlation analysis of 31 top open-source RMs across 7 benchmarks and found that the Pearson correlation between RewardBench and other benchmarks is weak, with some dimensions even showing negative correlations.

 The fundamental bottleneck lies not in model architecture or loss functions, but in the preference data itself.
-Existing preference datasets suffer from three systemic flaws: (1) narrow coverage, concentrated on a limited number of task types; (2) insufficient quality of synthetic annotations, as biases introduced by pure LLM annotation cannot be self-corrected; and (3) lack of rigorous quality control, since human annotation is high-quality but not scalable.
-The paper also conducts comparative experiments on multiple loss function variants for the Gemma-2-27B family (including improved ranking losses, contrastive losses, etc.), finding that the original version still achieves the best overall performance, indicating that improving training algorithms alone cannot compensate for deficiencies in data quality.
+Existing preference datasets suffer from three systemic defects: (1) Narrow coverage—concentrated on a few task types; (2) Insufficient synthetic annotation quality—biases introduced by pure LLM annotation cannot self-correct; (3) Lack of rigorous quality control—human annotation is high-quality but not scalable.
+The paper also compares multiple loss function variants (including improved ranking loss and contrastive loss) for the Gemma-2-27B series, finding that the original version remains optimal in overall performance.
+This indicates that merely improving training algorithms cannot compensate for deficiencies in data quality.

-Core Idea: use human verification to guide LLM annotation (rather than replace it), then achieve simultaneous expansion of quality and scale through error-driven retrieval and consistency filtering.
+Core Idea: Use human verification to guide LLM annotation (rather than replace it), and then achieve simultaneous expansion of quality and scale through error-driven retrieval and consistency filtering.

 Method¶